Skip to content

 How to survive DeFi without getting liquidated or rugged

 Demand professional security audits.
 Don’t deposit into a protocol that hasn’t been audited by at least two top-tier firms — names like OpenZeppelin or Trail of Bits.
 Read the report yourself and look for: immutable contracts (code developers can’t quietly change after launch), the severity of findings (“critical” is a stop sign; “informational” is normal), and public disclosure.
 If a protocol won’t show you its audit, that silence is the answer.
+An audit is a floor, not a guarantee — audited protocols have still been drained, so treat a clean report as one input, never as safety.

 Watch for upgradeable contracts.
 This is the detail that catches careful people.
 A protocol whose contracts are immutable can’t be altered after launch — what you audited is what runs, forever.
 A protocol with upgradeable contracts can be changed by whoever holds the admin keys, which means a developer (or an incidenter who steals those keys) can rewrite the rules after you’ve deposited.
 Upgradeability isn’t automatically disqualifying — sometimes it’s needed for fixes — but it shifts the risk from “is the code sound?” to “do I trust the people who can change it, and how is that power controlled?”
 Treat admin-key control as part of the protocol’s risk surface, not a footnote.
 The yield you can see is never the whole story; the control you can’t see is.